-- TECHNOLOGY LITERACY- this is a class that focuses on basic computers and internet skills.
+- TECHNOLOGY LITERACY – This is a class that focuses on basic computers and internet skills.
 The program familiarizes students with basic use and safety.
-Advanced English classes focused on civics for students preparing for the citizenship process.
+Advanced English classes focus on civics for students preparing for the citizenship process.

-- FINANCIAL LITERACY- The financial seminars range from basic check writing to college saving.
-The sessions are developed to be hands on and interactive.
-These are offered as 6 week seminars.
+- FINANCIAL LITERACY – The financial seminars range from basic check writing to saving for college.
+The sessions are developed to be hands-on and interactive.
+These are offered as 6-week seminars.

-Also with a partnership with local organizations LASOS offers a college financial literacy night to familiarize parents with the FAFSA, college loans, grants and scholarships.
+Also through a partnership with local organizations, LASOS offers a college financial literacy night to familiarize parents with the FAFSA, college loans, grants, and scholarships.

-Programs are available to help the members pay for the citizenship application fee for USCIS with a partnership through CASA de Maryland and the Maryland State Governors New American Iniative.
+Programs are available to help the members pay for the citizenship application fee for USCIS with a partnership through CASA de Maryland and the Maryland State Governors’ New American Initiative.

 English as a Second Language Courses:

-This course support a members acquisition of language through practical realistic life skill and work skill based instruction.
+This course supports a member’s acquisition of language through practical real-life skills and work skill-based instruction.
 Students are asked to register for the classes and take a CASAS placement test.